Whiteknight/Acquaintance/docs/index.md

 6. Serving as an easy bridge for external resources, queues and Enterprise Service Buses
 7. Acting as the communication mechanism for domain events in a Domain-Driven solution

+## Contraindications

-Acquaintance is not a silver-bullet solution, and comparing it to other solutions and patterns is going to yield some positive and some negative.
+Acquaintance is not a silver-bullet solution, and comparing it to other solutions and patterns is going to yield some positive and some negative points.
 It is important to consider the specific needs of your application before deciding whether to use Acquaintance or an alternative pattern or library.

+At it's heart, Acquaintance runs contrary to some important Object-Oriented Programming principles and ideas.
+It conflicts with Dependency Injection, for example, and it suffers from the same discoverability problems that often make "Service Locator" an anti-pattern.
+Adding Acquaintance into software which is a big mess and doesn't follow good OOP design best practices might just make things worse.
+Look for places in your system which demand loose-coupling and require one or more of the use-cases described above.

+Message-passing in Acquaintance is cheaper than making a remote call to a separate service, but it's much more expensive than passing a message in a language like Objective-C or Erlang.
+You don't want to use Acquaintance for every single method call, and you want to keep performance in mind whenever you employ it.